aileot/nvim-laurel/COOKBOOK.md

                          nil))
 ```

-#### Nested anonymous function in callback
+#### Nested hash functions in callback

 `$` in the outermost hash function represents the single table argument from
 `nvim_create_autocmd()`; on the other hand, `$` in any hash functions included
-in another anonymous function is meaningless in many cases.
+in another hash function is meaningless in many cases.

 ##### Anti-Pattern